 No Blossom stayed away

 All of her ill wishes made no difference.
-Here, the speaker refers to herself as as the mother of Christ.
+Here, the speaker refers to herself as the mother of Christ.
 She is a similar figure, in that she is forced to watch the destruction of the world she loves.
 Her role as “Queen” is somewhat ironic as Mary had no say over the crucifixion of Christ.

-The final stanza is her last acknowledgement of her failure to stop spring.
+The final stanza is her last acknowledgment of her failure to stop spring.
 It seems to her when the season does arrive that each life brought to fruition by spring “salutes” her as they go past.
 All the while she is stuck in “bereaved acknowledgment” that she can do nothing to stop the flourishing, vanishing, and eventually re-budding of spring now or in the future.